openfoodfacts/.github/docs/decisions/managing-service-dependencies.md

 The following terminology is used for the different types of activity a local user might wish to perform:

-* Development: This incldues writing code and running automated tests
+* Development: This includes writing code and running automated tests
 * Running: To see the service running and interacting with other services as close as possible to how it is deployed in production

-For Development and testing purposes it is recommended that any dependencies are mocked or managed using tools like testcontainers, rather than relying on a separate service being up.
+For Development and testing purposes it is recommended that any non essential dependencies[^non_essential] are mocked or managed using tools like testcontainers, rather than relying on a separate service being up.
 This document concerns itself more with Running the project, i.e. creating a workable end-to-end deployment that can be used for ad-hoc, interactive testing and discovery.

+[^non_essential]: It's up to project leaders to draw the line.
+A primary or secondary database is essential, while an OCR service might not be.

 This document is specifically concerned with "internal" dependencies where shared state is needed, e.g. each service can have its own independent database rather than relying on a shared database service, but the messaging system (Redis) needs to be shared in order for messages to pass between services.
 Dependencies on services outside the scope of Open Food Facts are referred to as "external" dependencies.